ismahl95/bestiary/README.md

 When running the application, we can use three sections:

-* 'BestiaryHelp', which is used to return the commands to use the APP.
+* 'BestiaryHelp': Is a class which is used to return the commands to use the APP.
-* 'BeastService', which will return basic searches within the bestiary.
-* BeastQueryService', which will be used for more specific searches.
-For this Service it will depend on an implementation (which is in charge of 'BeastQueryServiceImp').
+* 'BeastService': It is a class that will use an instance of 'QueryBeastService' to be able to execute the methods declared in it.
+* 'BeastQueryService': This is an interface that contains the declaration of the methods that will be used in the 'QueryBeastServiceImpl' and 'BeastService' classes.
+* 'QueryBeastServiceImpl': It is a class that implements the previous interface.
+In it we implement the logic of the methods and the returns of each of the endpoints.

 Finally, 'BeastService' and 'BeastQueryServiceImp' depend on 'BeastDao' which is in charge of building the model that comes from the class 'Beast'.